enif77/EFrt/EFrt.Libs.Core/README.md

 Words-ext: `B!
 B, C@ BYTE+ BYTES`

-Char should be 16 bit/2 bytes, representing the C# char type.
-All C-words should work with 2-bytes/chars.
+The FILL word should work with chars and not bytes.

 ## Skipped words